top of page

 Keeping It Real

-Before this project was actualised, we actually wanted to create our own QR, UI etc for the scanning and verification process but thankfully we scrapped that due to the lack of time and to also keep everything real and truthful.
+Before this project was actualised, we actually wanted to create our own QR, UI etc for the scanning and verification process but thankfully we scrapped that due to the lack of time.
+We got to keep everything real and truthful, which honestly made more sense looking back at it.

 After running down to DBS branch to secure the QR Ang Bao, we finally kickstarted the making process!